 SpinupMortalityFraction

 Determines the fraction of mortality that occurs during initialization/ model spin-up.
 This can be adjusted to account for the mortality that would occur during model initialization (see section 1.4).
+Values range from 0 to 1.

+Note: This parameter can be adjusted to control the initial biomass (i.e. biomass at time=0).

 Water Decay Function

 The WaterDecayFunction parameter determines the effect of moisture on decay rate can be either linear or based on a ratio.
-The Century 4.0 Help file states that linear option is to be when only the relative water content in the top 15 cm affects decay rates.
-If ratio, the ratio of rainfall to potential evaporation rate determines the effect of moisture on decay rates.
+The linear option is to be used only when the relative water content in the top 15 cm affects decay rates.
+If the ratio is used, the ratio of rainfall to potential evaporation rate determines the effect of moisture on decay rates.
 Options: “Linear” or “Ratio”

 User Tip: Linear is generally appropriate for sandy soils; ratio for more mesic soils.